Skip to main content

 Key Evidence

 What is the production lead time for OEM pencils from China: Sample approval: 7–10 business days.
-Production: 15–25 business days for standard orders (50,000–200,000 pcs single SKU) or 22–30 business days for complex multi-SKU programmes with custom packaging.
+Production: 15–30 business days for standard orders, with complex multi-SKU programmes and custom packaging usually at the longer end of that range.
 Pre-shipment inspection: 2–3 days.
 Ocean freight Ningbo to Rotterdam: 25–35 days FCL port-to-port.
 European inland logistics: 5–10 days including customs clearance.
-Total end-to-end: 54–83 days from sample sign-off to retailer DC delivery.
+Total end-to-end: 54–88 days from sample sign-off to retailer DC delivery.
 Air freight reduces the ocean leg to 4–6 days at 8–12× the cost — roughly USD 1.50–3.00 per kg versus USD 0.15–0.30 per kg for sea freight.

 When should I start sourcing pencils from China for the Back-to-School season: Start supplier qualification (FSC, BSCI documentation review, sample evaluation) by October–November of the prior year — 8–9 months before the July shelf date.
 Artwork and packaging design locked by January.
 Purchase order placed by March.
 Production runs April–May.
 Container sails by late May.
 Goods arrive at retailer DCs June–July.
 Buyers who start sourcing in January have already missed the supplier qualification window for the current year's BTS season — plan for the following year or target year-round discount retail channels with shorter qualification timelines.